Entry deadline: 7 p.m. Eastern Time,

 - Competition Entry Rules

-In the fall, many STC chapters hold local technical communication competitions.
+The STC Washington, DC – Baltimore Chapter continues to hold a local technical communication competition.
 This post continues our tradition of presenting some reasons that you might enjoy entering the STC WDCB Summit Competition for Technical Communication.

 Are you an award-winning technical communicator?